-The pesky peruser finds the facts, or spots the substantial inconsistencies - that ultimately prove that the orphaned foster child (who supposedly grew up in a gang infested barrio in east L.A) is actually a private school kid from Newport Beach.
+The pesky peruser finds the facts, or spots the substantial inconsistencies - that ultimately prove that the orphaned foster child (who wrote all about the intricacies of growing up in a gang infested barrio in east L.A) was actually spent his upscale youth as a prep school kid from Newport Beach.

-Then there was that Jordanian on the run, after witnessing her best friend's honor killing, who was actually a con artist from Illinois.
+Then there was that Jordanian on the run(after witnessing her best friend's honor killing) who was actually an American con artist from Illinois.

-I now know of a memoir faker, that you won't hear about, cause I'm pretty sure I was the pesky eyed peruser -- who made the deal go kaput before publication.
+I now know of a memoir faker, that you won't hear about, cause I'm pretty sure I was the pesky eyed peruser -- who made the book deal kaput before publication.

-Stef Willen's manuscript (titled Total Loss: An Inventory of Disaster, Theirs and Mine,) was set to go before being pulled seconds before publication.
-It had an ISBN number, an editor's description, and an official publishers page.
+Stef Willen's manuscript ( IRONICALLY titled- Total Loss: An Inventory of Disaster, Theirs and Mine,) was set to go before being pulled seconds before publication.
+It had an ISBN number, an editor's description, and an official publishers page on Simon and Schuster's website.

 Disclaimer: I knew Stef Willen.
-I know she is a pathological liar- an anti-social schmuck, a narcissistic numbskull.
-So, when I heard she got a book deal, that was for nonfiction, I thought this will be a doozy, but I didn't expect her to leave such a trail of evidence up on the internet, for all to discover.
+I know she is a pathological liar, a sociopathic schmuck, and a narcissistic numbskull.
+So, when I heard she'd sealed a book deal, that was for nonfiction, I thought this will be a doozy, but I didn't expect her to leave such a treasure trail of evidence, up on the internet, for all to discover.
 I'd say she is one lazy liar.

-The evidence was up for years actually, and no one at Atria(Simon and Schuster imprint) seemed to discover the doozies, but I did.
+The evidence was up for ten years actually (from early 2008 till today and no one at Atria(Simon and Schuster imprint) seemed to discover the deceptions, but I did.
 I had the motivation.
-Motivation can be found here:
+Ample amounts of motivation can be found here:

 Total Loss was scheduled to come out in August of 2016.
 We know this from her twitter: